alanreypato/Python-App-with-db/README.md

 # pyApp-with-db
-This is my first app interacting with a SQL db.
-The app is developed on python.
-The DBMS that I'm using is PostgreSQL.
+This is my first app interacting with a SQL db.<BR>The app is developed on python.<BR>The DBMS that I'm using is PostgreSQL.